Measurement of $\pi^0$ Production in $\bar{\nu}_{\mu}$ Charged-Current Interactions in the NOvA Near Detector

 To enhance shape discrimination, signal and sideband regions are further separated based on the number of reconstructed final state prongs.
 Subsamples with three (NProngs = 3) and greater than three (NProngs $>$ 3) prongs correspond to different average hadronic invariant mass ($W$) and are sensitive to different primary processes, with the delta resonance dominating the NProngs = 3 subsample.
 This separation results in two CCN$\pi^0$ signal regions, four CC0$\pi^0$ sideband regions, and two NC sideband regions.
 The low EMscore NProngs $>3$ sample is dominated by poorly reconstructed events in all categories and it is therefore excluded.
 The NC NProngs = 3 sideband is also discarded due to low statistical precision.

 The two signal templates (T1 and T2) and four sideband templates (T3--T6) are shown for the full sample in Fig.~\ref{fig:template} and summarized in Tab.~\ref{tab:selected_templates}.
+These distributions are shown at the pre-fit level to illustrate the composition and shape differences of the signal and background templates used in the fit.
 For each observable of interest ($p_{\pi^0}$, $\theta_{\pi^0}$, $p_\mu$, $\theta_{\mu}$, $Q^2$, and $W_{\rm EXP}$) a separate fit is performed to extract the level of the three corresponding components (CCN$\pi^0$, CC0$\pi^0$, and NC) for each kinematic bin.
 The template distributions are binned in the respective discriminating variables, indexed by $j$, and then further divided into kinematic bins for the observable of interest, indexed by $k$.
 The prediction in each bin, $\mu_{jk}$, is